 Stretch a string or light wire between corner posts, if desired, to serve as a guide that will ensure that posts are installed in a straight line.

-Unroll the fencing, and rest it against the outside of the fence.
+Unroll the fencing and rest it against the outside of the fence.
 Make sure the fencing is oriented correctly, with larger holes at the top and tighter weaving at the bottom, if there is variation in opening sizes.

 Attach the fencing to the first corner T-post, beginning at the top.
-Wrap a wire clip around the back of the T-post, place the ends of the clip around the wire on either side of the post, and squeeze the ends of the wire clip to make tight fits around the fencing.
+Wrap a wire clip around the back of the T-post, place the ends of the clip around the wire on either side of the post, and squeeze the ends of the wire clip with pliers to make tight fits around the fencing.
 Secure the fencing to the first post using four more clips spaced down the length of the T-post.

 Stretch the length of fencing between the corner post and the next post with a fence stretcher for best results, or pull the fencing taut by hand and attach the fencing to the post using five wire clips.